aaaandrea/ExchangerRanger/README.md

 Aaron's primary responsibilities will be:
-  - Generate feeds of market data and live stock quotes Andrea's primary responsibilities will be:
+  - Generate feeds of market data and live stock quotes

+Andrea's primary responsibilities will be:
-  - Generate news articles related to sector
+  - Generate news articles related to sector using Xignite API

 Ryan's primary responsibilities will be:
-  - Use Chartjs library to generate chart visualizations
+  - Use Chart.js library to generate chart visualizations

 ## Implementation Timeline